mattbierner/blog.mattbierner.com/_posts/2014-04-15-akh-monad-transformers-for-javascript.md

 ```

 ## Examples and 3rd Party transformers
-The [Khepri compiler][khepri-compile] demonstrates some of coding the benifits of using Akh monad transformers to structure computations.
+The [Khepri compiler][khepri-compile] demonstrates some of the benefits of using Akh monad transformers to structure computations.

 ```
 // Excerpts from the Khepri lexical scoping stage